cncf/devstats.archive/docs/ALL.md

   - `IGET=1` requires setting `IDB_PASS_SRC` - password for the test machine Influx to copy series from.
   - Use `GET=1` to allow deploy script to fetch Postgres database from the test server instead of generating it locally (also orders of magnitude faster than generating locally).
   - This fetches datbase dump which is available via WWW, so no additional password variables are needed.
+  - You can deploy from webhook on the test server, but it would have to generate all data from scratch, so it will take a very long time and will be harder to debug becaus eit runs from the cron job.
   - Finally take a look at the example [crontab](https://github.com/cncf/devstats/blob/master/crontab.entry) file, it has comments about what to put in the test environment and what in the production.
 - To check `webhook` tool locally use `PG_PASS=pwd IDB_PASS=pwd IDB_HOST=localhost IDB_PASS_SRC=pwd IGET=1 GET=1 ./webhook.sh` and then `./test_webhook.sh` from another terminal.
 ### [APACHE](https://github.com/cncf/devstats/blob/master/APACHE.md)